ministryofjustice/itpolicycontent/content/confluence/enterprise/patching.md

 ---
-title: Patching Policy
+title: patching policy
 ---

 ## Patching Policy

-This policy applies to all IT systems and services developed or procured by the Ministry of Justice (MoJ).
+This policy applies to all IT systems and services developed or procured by the Ministry of Justice (MOJ).
 This includes:

 - End User Client devices, such as Desktop PCs, laptops, tablets, and mobile phones,
 - IT infrastructure devices, such as networking equipment, servers, and printers,
 - server applications, and
 - digital services.

-The policy applies to those designing, implementing, and operating MoJ systems.
+The policy applies to those designing, implementing, and operating MOJ systems.
 It is based on the NCSC recommendations for [Cyber Essentials](https://www.cyberessentials.ncsc.gov.uk/requirements-for-it-infrastructure.html), which requires that software must be:

 - licensed and supported
 - removed from devices when no longer supported